Don't Cry for Me Argentina: Recording and composition

 The title of the song comes from an epitaph on a plaque at Eva Perón's grave in the La Recoleta Cemetery in Buenos Aires.
 The plaque was presented by the city's taxi drivers' union and roughly translates as: "Don't cry for me Argentina, I remain quite near to you."
-Roger Ebert of the Chicago Sun-Times wrote "For years I have wondered, during 'Don't Cry for Me, Argentina,' why we were not to cry.
+Roger Ebert of the Chicago Sun-Times wrote: "For years I have wondered, during 'Don't Cry for Me, Argentina,' why we were not to cry.
 Now I understand: We need not cry because (a) Evita got everything out of life she dreamed of, and (b) Argentina should cry for itself.
 Even poor Juan Peron should shed a tear or two; he is relegated...to the status of a 'walker,' a presentable man who adorns the arm of a rich and powerful woman as a human fashion accessory."
 The song's lyrics are a "string of meaningless platitudes" according to Rice, who felt that it worked as an emotionally intense but empty speech by a "megalomaniac woman" trying to win the favor of the Argentines.
 It features the lyrics "And as for fortune, and as for fame / I never invited them in / Though it seemed to the world they were all I desired / They are illusions".

 Lloyd Webber's orchestral accompaniment added a different level to the track, with its composition consisting of pizzicato strings, and its flowing tempo introducing Covington's opening vocals.
 The song jumps from being light to heavy and extravagant, with one section of it being hummed by choral voices.
-As the final lyrics goes, "But all you have to do is look at me to know / That every word is true" is sung, the London Philharmonic Orchestra comes into play with a huge climax and ends.
+As the final lyrics – "But all you have to do is look at me to know / That every word is true" – are sung, the London Philharmonic Orchestra comes into play with a huge climax and the song ends.
 According to the sheet music published by Music Sales Group, the song starts with a sequence of G/D–A_{7}/D–D–Bm/D, changes to E–E/D–A/C♯–E_{7}–A–D, with the chorus featuring a chord progression of A–Bm–Dmaj_{7}–Gmaj_{7}–G–F♯m_{7}.
 The song is composed in the key of D♭ major with Covington's vocals spanning from the nodes of G♯_{3} to C♯_{5}.
-According to John Snelson the song is not only based on J.S.Bach's Prelude in C Major but also on Gounod's Ave Maria adaptation.
+According to John Snelson the song is not only based on J.S.
+Bach's Prelude in C Major but also on Gounod's Ave Maria adaptation.